Tips for Beating Pre-Travel Anxiety

 Traveling alone builds confidence.
 By embarking on these journeys, you’re gonna impress a lot of people at home and their awe rubs off on you.

 And you wanna feel more confident, don’t you?
 Who knows.
 Maybe you’ll be the next person posting tips for anxious solo travelers and helping them seek their dreams in a new land.
-So take the plunge and book that ticket!
+So take the plunge, ignore that silly pre-travel anxiety, and book that ticket!
 Now!

 - What Should I Do if I Feel Anxiety Traveling Alone?

 - Face Your Fears: Why Solo Travel Helped My Anxiety

 - Anxious People Can Travel Too (And Here’s How!)

 - It’s Okay to Feel Anxiety Before Travel (And How to Cope)